nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the view student mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedStudentBook` StudentBook` will be initialized with the initial TutorAid state, and the `currentStatePointer` pointing to that single TutorAid state.
+The `ModelManager` will be initialized with the initial model manager state, and the `currentStatePointer` pointing to that single model manager state.

 ![ViewStudentViewClassState0](images/ViewStudentViewClassState0.png)

 Step 2.
 The user executes `view -s 1`/`view -l 1` command to view the 1st student/lesson in TutorAid.
-The `view` command calls `Model#viewStudent()`/`Model#viewLesson()`, causing the modified state of TutorAid after the `view -s 1`/`view -l 1` command executes to be saved in the `tutorAidStateList`, and the `currentStatePointer` pointing to that single TutorAid state.
+The `view` command calls `Model#viewStudent()`/`Model#viewLesson()`, causing the modified state of model manager after the `view -s 1`/`view -l 1` command executes to be saved in the `modelManagerStateList`, and the `currentStatePointer` pointing to that single model manager state.

 The following sequence diagram shows how the view student operation works:

 ![ViewStudentSequenceDiagram](images/ViewStudentSequenceDiagram.png)

-The following activity diagram summarizes what happens when a user executes a new command:

 #### Design considerations: